unixpickle/jobempire/README.md

 # jobempire

-*jobempire* (pronounced "Job Empire") will be tool to manage many concurrent jobs (programs, network downloads, etc.) across tens or hundreds of computers.
-With jobempire, you will be able to queue up a bunch of work to be done, and said work will automatically be distributed over your set of slave nodes.
+jobempire (pronounced "Job Empire") will be tool to manage many concurrent jobs across tens or hundreds of computers.
+These jobs might be high-CPU tasks, network downloads, or anything else you please.

 I want to make jobempire work seamlessly with Go across multiple platforms.
-This way, a job can specify a Go program to run, and said program will be run on a slave node regardless of its OS and architecture.
+Your servers should be able to run any job you queue up, regardless of OS or CPU architecture.
+Since Go has great built-in cross compilation, the server should be able to cross-compile Go binaries on the fly.